diku-dk/futhark-ad-sc22/README.md

 * **Figures 12 and 13**: `make figure_12_13`.

 Note: Some of the figures in the paper contain results from multiple machines.
-The commands below only produce results for a single machine (the one you are running on).
+The commands above only produce results for a single machine (the one you are running on).
 A comparison between machines is not a contribution of the paper, so the artifact doesn't deal with it.